Arduino Uno R3 OEM

-Arduino Uno is a microcontroller board based on the ATmega328P (datasheet).
+) chip used mostly for development and prototyping.
 It has 14 digital input/output pins (of which 6 can be used as PWM outputs), 6 analog inputs, a 16 MHz quartz crystal, a USB connection, a power jack, an ICSP header and a reset button.
 It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with an AC-to-DC adapter or battery to get started.
-You can tinker with your UNO without worrying too much about doing something wrong, worst case scenario you can replace the chip for a few dollars and start over again.
+You can tinker with your Arduino UNO R3 without worrying too much about doing something wrong, worst case scenario you can replace the chip for about R35.00 and start over again.

 of which 0.5 KB used by bootloader

 Here is a very descriptive pinout diagram for the Arduino Uno R3 we’ve found

 Only logged in customers who have purchased this product may leave a review.